Celebrations of Life

 A note about funeral directors and direct cremation

-When a direct cremation is chosen, the funeral director handles the practical elements – the care and disposal of the body.
+When a direct cremation is chosen, the funeral director handles the practical elements – the care of the person who has died and the cremation arrangements.

 That role is essential.